vasily-kartashov/vasily-kartashov.github.io/_posts/2015-11-16-working-with-json-in-postgres.md

        ORDER BY status_field;
 ```

-gives us the following list
+which produces the following result:

     +----------------+
     | status_field   |